sell201374/consul-and-swarm/README.txt

 1) Create three machines in DigitalOcean.
 First one would be swarm master ( & agent), second one is swarm agent and third for consul.

 2) Consul set-up :
- Install consul as container :  first install compose curl -L https://github.com/docker/compose/releases/download/1.5.2/run.sh > /usr/local/bin/docker-compose
- chmod +x /usr/local/bin/docker-compose
+ Install consul as container :
+ first install compose ( though it is not madatory step; can directly run consul container from docker) curl -L https://github.com/docker/compose/releases/download/1.5.2/run.sh > /usr/local/bin/docker-compose chmod +x /usr/local/bin/docker-compose /usr/local/bin/docker-compose
- /usr/local/bin/docker-compose